Cantera/cantera/doc/sphinx/reference/onedim/index.md

 differences in the boundary conditions applied.

 [](governing-equations)
-: Here we describe the governing equations and the various boundary conditions which can be applied.
+: This page describes the governing equations and the various boundary conditions that can be applied.

 [](discretization)
 : This page describes the finite difference schemes used to discretize the 1D governing